Blueberries are very nutritious and can be put into almost any recipe. Here is a quick and simple recipe for a blue lemonade, perfect for hot summers!

 I tried with blueberries and blackberries to no avail.
 I crushed them, chopped them, pureed them and yet, I couldn’t get the blue color to appear on camera.

 I have discovered that steaming red cabbage in hot water turns the water into a very beautiful blue shade.
 It doesn’t affect the taste of blue lemonade, so, I am going to use that as my natural food coloring when I need blue.
-You can read my post about stuffed red cabbage here.

 This blue lemonade is very electric and will definitely bring everyone to the lemonade stand